DMHAS funds expansion of Yale fellowship in public psychiatry

 CVH is the State of Connecticut's principal forensic, general psychiatric, and addictions inpatient treatment facility.
 It is an amalgamation of four formerly freestanding psychiatric hospitals and four freestanding substance abuse treatment facilities.
 All of the services provided by CVH are designed with the concept of recovery as their operational framework.

 John H. Krystal, MD, the Robert L. McNeil, Jr. Professor of Translational Research and chair of psychiatry at Yale added, "I am extremely appreciative of the collaboration that has developed between Commissioner Rehmer and DMHAS and our department.
 The expansion of the Public Psychiatry Fellowship is a wonderful example of the opportunities for synergy between our organizations that will ultimately serve those who have the greatest need for psychiatric treatment."

-This Article was submitted by Shane Seger, on Tuesday, January 08, 2013.
+This article was submitted by Shane Seger on January 8, 2013.